W427697/Discord-/MIGRATION.md

 #### MDX is upgraded to v3

 Storybook now uses MDX3 under the hood.
-This change contains many improvements and a few small breaking changes that possibly won't affect you.
+This change contains many improvements and a few small breaking changes that probably won't affect you.
 However we recommend checking the [migration notes from MDX here](https://mdxjs.com/blog/v3/).

 #### Dropping support for *.stories.mdx (CSF in MDX) format